google/WebFundamentals/src/content/en/updates/2019/05/model-viewer-ar.md

 To do that, we've since added support for Magic Leap, and Quick Look on iOS.
 Now we're announcing support for AR on Android with the addition of the `ar` attribute.
-This attribute is built on a new ARCore feature called Scene Viewer, and external app for viewing 3D models.
+This attribute is built on a new ARCore feature called Scene Viewer, an external app for viewing 3D models.
 To learn more about Scene Viewer, check out [Viewing 3D models in AR from an Android browser](/ar/develop/java/scene-viewer).

 ![Mars Rover](/web/updates/images/2019/05/rover.png)

-Let's see how to do augmented reality with &lt;model-viewer>.
+Let's see how to do augmented reality with `<model-viewer>`.

 ## The attribute

-A web component, you may recall, requires no special knowledge to use.
+A web component, as you may recall, requires no special knowledge to use.
 It behaves like a standard HTML element, having a unique tag as well as properties and methods.
 After
 [installing it with a &lt;script> tag](https://github.com/GoogleWebComponents/model-viewer#installing),
-use it like any HTML element.
+use it like any other HTML element.

 ```html
 <model-viewer alt="A 3D model of an astronaut." src="Astronaut.gltf" ios-src="Astronaut.usdz" magic-leap ar>